 Vaccination is the best way to prevent pneumococcal disease.
 There are two different types of pneumococcal vaccine.
 One that protects adults against 23 strains of Streptococcus pneumonia bacteria is called pneumococcal polysaccharide vaccine (PPSV23), and it is marketed under the brand name Pneumovax.
 PPSV23 is made using dead bacteria.
 The dead germs cannot make you sick.

-PPSV23 is not the same as the other pneumococcal conjugate vaccine, PCV13 (brand name Prevnar 13), which is routinely given to infants and toddlers, but was approved by the FDA in 2011 for use in adults age 50 and older.
+The other is pneumococcal conjugate vaccine, PCV13 (brand name Prevnar 13), which is routinely given to infants and toddlers, but was approved by the FDA in 2011 for use in adults ages 50 and older.
+It protects against up to 13 strains of pneumococcal bacteria.

 When Should Adults Get a Pneumococcal Vaccine?